SaiPrahladh/Pygames/Snake/Readme.md

 3. time

-You can easily install pygame through pip install pygame.
+You can easily install pygame through pip install pygame

 To run the game:
 python snake.py